Rome: Castel Sant'Angelo Guided Tour

 - Footwear

-- Comfortable, sturdy shoes strongly recommended; multiple staircases and uneven ancient stone floors
+- Comfortable walking shoes essential; multiple staircases and uneven surfaces throughout

 - Accessibility